yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 }
 * Connection #0 to host localhost left intact
 ```
-Here we see that our custom middleware successfully authenticated request and we received reply from actual upstream.
+Here we see that our custom middleware successfully authenticated the request and we received a reply from the upstream target.

 ### Logging from Golang plugin

 Your Golang plugin can write log entries as part of Tyk's logging system.

-To do so you just need to import package `"github.com/TykTechnologies/tyk/log"` and use exported public method `Get()`:
+To do so you just need to import  the package `"github.com/TykTechnologies/tyk/log"` and use the exported public method `Get()`:

 ```go
 package main